Homemade Cranberry Sauce (Small Batch)

 How long does homemade cranberry sauce last?

 The best part about making fresh cranberry sauce from scratch is you can make it ahead of time!
-Homemade cranberry sauces lasts up to 2 weeks in the fridge.
+Small batch cranberry sauce lasts up to 2 weeks in the fridge.

 How To Freeze Fresh Cranberries

-Lay them out in a single layer on a rimmed cookie sheet, freeze for about an hour or until firm, then transfer and seal them in a freezer bag.
-They’ll stay almost indefinitely frozen (or until they get freezer burned).
+Lay them out in a single layer on a rimmed cookie sheet and freeze for about an hour or until firm.
+This helps keep the cranberries from freezing together in one giant clump.

 - 1 cup fresh cranberries